widelang/draft/README.md

 thing.do ? thing.doSomething()
 ```

-⚠️ It won't make sense to use Immutable Meta Entities in the example above since you can't use `=` alone with Immutables.

 ### Object static scope

 Objects can have static scope removing the (.) accessor on naming and usage.